A tourist's guide to regularity structures and singular stochastic PDEs: Basics on regularity structures

 These two identities are direct consequences of the \textit{co-associativity properties}

 of the coproduct $\Delta^{(+)}$, obtained by identifying the corresponding terms in the left and right hand sides.
 In the setting of singular stochastic PDEs where the elements of $T$ are (decorated) trees, $\tau/\sigma$ will be a product of trees, and each of these trees will eventually be involved in the action of re-centering the corresponding analytic objects to a given running point, while leaving the trunk tree $\sigma$ untouched.
 The definition of a model given in Section \ref{SubsectionModelsAndCo} illustrates exactly this picture.
-Here are two examples of regularity structures. \begin{itemize} \item[--] Let symbols $X_1,\dots, X_d$ be given.
-For $n\in\bbN^d$, set $X^n := X_1^{n_1}\cdots X_d^{n_d}$; this is an element of the free commutative algebra with unit ${\bf1}(=:X^0)$ generated by the $X_i$.
-We can see that $T_X:=\textrm{span}\big\{X^n;n\in\bbN^d\big\}$ is a bialgebra with the coproduct